liam-rar/GameOfRust/README.md

         - Using parallel processing for large grids

 # Game Logic
-- Implement the core rules of Conway's Game of Life:
 - Any live cell with fewer than 2 live neighbors dies (underpopulation)
 - Any live cell with 2 or 3 live neighbors lives
 - Any live cell with more than 3 live neighbors dies (overpopulation)
 - Any dead cell with exactly 3 live neighbors becomes alive (reproduction)
-- Create a function to count neighbors for each cell
-- Create a function to compute the next generation based on current state

 # Game Loop
 - Add a main game loop that: